 Nearly 667 students in grades 9-12

-The District is made up of a Senior High School, Middle (Junior) High School and three Elementary Schools:
+The District is made up of a Senior High School, Middle (Junior) High School and two Elementary Schools:

 The District provides special education classes, remedial classes, and gifted classes for students.
 The District currently operates a nationally-recognized pre-kindergarten Program at the Coffeen Attendance Center.